 Should we receive a complaint, we would respond on a one-to-one basis as quickly as possible, maintaining full records.
-We complete an annual complaints return for the Fundraising Regulator, although there has been nothing to report in recent years.
+There has been nothing to report in recent years.

 Contacting our supporters and supervising our fundraisers

 The charity prides itself on a high standard of ethical fundraising and we continually review how we contact the public to ask for support.
 This ensures that we follow regulations, meet our own high standards and exceed the public's expectations.
 The MSSC set up a project to assure the charity's compliance in early 2017 with General Data Protection Regulation (GDPR) (EU) 2016/679, and our staff are working hard to ensure that they and all fundraising volunteers understand the implications of the new regulations and that the charity remains compliant with them.